 - Personality is key.
 Notice that in all the sample posts above, whether they were call to action, university information, or “personality posts,” the author’s voice and personality shone through.
 It’s key to have personality while still reflecting professionally on the university.

-- As with other social media sites, it is recommended to create your Twitter account using a role-based university e-mail address, such as firstname.lastname@example.org rather than a personal account such as email@example.com.
-(Contact the Technology Service Desk for assistance setting up a role-based e-mail account.)
+- As with other social media sites, it is recommended to create your Twitter account using a role-based university email address, such as firstname.lastname@example.org rather than a personal account such as email@example.com.
+(Contact the Technology Services Service Desk for assistance setting up a role-based email account.)
 This will be easier for staffing changes.
 It’s also a good idea to make more than one person in your department an administrator on the account.

-- Be sure to search Twitter regularly on your handle, or save searches for keywords so you can see what others are saying about you, and to perhaps retweet those posts.
+- Be sure to search Twitter regularly on your handle, or save searches for keywords and hashtags you use so you can see what others are saying about you, and to perhaps retweet those posts.
 There are also many online tools out there that can help you aggregate what is being said about you on Twitter (or other social media).

 - Consider using a feed manager such CoTweet or Tweetdeck to help manage multiple feeds and schedule planned tweets.
 Many handheld devices, such as iPods and smart phones, can also be set up with applications to allow you to remotely update your account.
 Just be careful with security.